JohnBinford/AppleWood-Pointe/readme.md

       - There was discussion about Spray painting (hard to cope with), and brush painting.
       - The group decided to stick with brush painting only - for now.
 A spray booth, filtration, and other items are required by various entities.
 - Weis gave our shop a nice present!
-  -  Sara kindly reminded me to look into the shop storage room.
+  -  Sarah kindly reminded me to look into the shop storage room.
      -  Inside was a brand new Delta dust collection system.
      -  Along with a similar unit (donated), and some dust filters - we should have good air! <br>
    <img src="./Collateral/Weis-Dust.jpg"> <br>